-A Fund's portfolio turnover rate for a fiscal year is calculated by dividing the lesser of purchases or sales of portfolio securities for the fiscal year by the monthly average of the value of the portfolio securities owned by the Fund during the fiscal year, in each case excluding securities having maturity dates at acquisition of one year or less.
-High portfolio turnover involves correspondingly greater brokerage commissions and other transaction costs, which will be borne directly by each Fund, thereby decreasing each Fund's total return.
-High portfolio turnover also may give rise to additional taxable income for each Fund's shareholders, including through realization of short-term capital gains, which are typically taxed to shareholders at ordinary income tax rates, and therefore can result in higher taxes for shareholders that hold their shares in taxable accounts.
+The Fund's portfolio turnover rate for a fiscal year is calculated by dividing the lesser of purchases or sales of portfolio securities for the fiscal year by the monthly average of the value of the portfolio securities owned by the Fund during the fiscal year, in each case excluding securities having maturity dates at acquisition of one year or less.
+High portfolio turnover involves correspondingly greater brokerage commissions and other transaction costs, which will be borne directly by the Fund, thereby decreasing the Fund's total return.
+High portfolio turnover also may give rise to additional taxable income for the Fund's shareholders, including through the realization of short-term capital gains, which are typically taxed to shareholders at ordinary income tax rates, and therefore can result in higher taxes for shareholders that hold their shares in taxable accounts.
 It is impossible to predict with certainty whether future portfolio turnover rates will be higher or lower than those experienced during past periods.
-Each Fund anticipates that its portfolio turnover rate will vary from time to time depending on the volatility of economic, market and other conditions.
-The rate of portfolio turnover will not be a limiting factor when each Fund's Adviser or Subadviser believes that portfolio changes are appropriate.
+The Fund anticipates that its portfolio turnover rate will vary from time to time depending on the volatility of economic, market and other conditions.
+The rate of portfolio turnover will not be a limiting factor when the Fund's adviser believes that portfolio changes are appropriate.